OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-12.md

 I will scatter to the winds all who are around him—his staff and all his troops—and I will pursue them with a drawn sword.

 ## Ezekiel 12:15
-They will know that I am the Lord when I disperse them among the nations and scatter them through the countries.
+They will recognize that I am the Lord when I disperse them among the nations and scatter them through the countries.

 ## Ezekiel 12:16
 But I will spare a few of them from the sword, famine, and plague, so that they may tell of all their detestable practices among the nations where they go, and they will know that I am the Lord.”

 ## Ezekiel 12:17
-Moreover, the word of the Lord came to me, saying,
+Moreover, another message from the Lord reached me,

 ## Ezekiel 12:18
 “Son of man, eat your bread with trembling and drink your water with quivering and anxiety.